ShiYifang/Natura2000/README.md

 - The shapefile of Natura2000 sites within the Netherlands was retrieved from [Natura 2000 viewer](https://natura2000.eea.europa.eu/), and has been provided in the [shp](./shp/) folder.

+- The final data layer (GeoTIFF format) at 1 m resolution is available at: [https://zenodo.org/records/22233099](https://zenodo.org/records/22233099)